MarkDing/IoT-Developer-Boot-Camp-Wiki/zigbee/Zigbee-Hands-on-Forming-and-Joining.md

 </div>
 </br>

-6. In next window (Project Setup), double check the board is BRD4162A, and “GNU ARM v7.2.1” compiler.
+6. In next window (Project Setup), double check the board is BRD4162A, if not, you can correct it manually.
+And also check the compiler is "GNU ARM v7.2.1".
 Click Finish.
 See Figure 3‑6.
 <div align="center">
   <img src="./images/check_the_board_and_compiler.png">
 </div>